whosonfirst/whosonfirst-properties/properties/edtf.md

 ## deprecated

-Indicates the date when a place was considered to be invalid.
+Indicates the date when a place was determined to be invalid (was never a "going concern").

 Format: _YYYY-MM-DD_ (though these dates can be encoded with any valid EDTF syntax).